arenoir/be-kind-video/contribute.markdown

 We'll take em!

+**We Buy, Trade, and accept Donations of VHS, Laserdiscs, DVDs, Blu-Rays, and 4K Blu Rays!**

 Send us an email bekindvideoburbank@gmail.com and let's get you sorted!

-Yes, I am even going to list our Venmo, in case you want to make it rain $$$$ directly - @bekindvideo .
+Yes, I am even going to list our Venmo, in case you want to make it rain directly - @bekindvideo .

 Thank you!!!